bioinfodlsu/bioinfodlsu.github.io/_pages/join_us.md

 A: You may view our [survival guide](https://bioinfodlsu.com/bioinfodlsu-survival-guide/intro.html) to see what resources you can use to get started on learning bioinformatics.

 Q: What programming languages do we need to know for bioinformatics? <br>
-A: Python and R have a wide array of packages for bioinformatics analysis.
+A: Python and R are widely used for bioinformatics analysis.
 But the choice of language really depends on the type of project you are creating (for example, if you are writing a tool where speed is critical, then C++ or Rust are good choices).

 Q: What are some research projects that I could do for my thesis? <br>
 A: You may view our [projects](/projects), [publications](/publications), and [GitHub repositories](http://github.com/bioinfodlsu){:target="\_blank"} to see what type of research projects we have done so far that may interest you.